Howard A. Kipnis

 NEW: Listen to Howard Kipnis talk about the Barefoot case on the California Lawyers Association podcast:

-Mr. Kipnis has over 37 years of experience representing corporate fiduciaries, financial institutions, broker-dealers and brokerage companies, as well as small businesses and individuals, in dispute resolution and litigation arising from banking, brokerage and probate and trust services.
-He has handled both the prosecution and defense of numerous claims in the federal and state courts throughout Southern California, including San Diego, Orange, Los Angeles, Imperial, San Bernardino, and Riverside Counties, as well as in FINRA (formerly NASD) and AAA arbitration hearings, arising out of a financial institution’s retail; brokerage; real estate, commercial and installment lending; fiduciary and trust; international; and escrow services.
-For over 17 years Mr. Kipnis has received Martindale- Hubbell’s highest peer-reviewed rating for professional excellence (“A-V Preeminent”). and professional achievement (“Distinguished”).
+Mr. Kipnis has over 38 years of experience representing corporate fiduciaries, financial institutions, broker-dealers and brokerage companies, as well as small businesses and individuals, in dispute resolution and litigation arising from banking, brokerage and probate and trust services.
+He has handled both the prosecution and defense of numerous claims in the federal and state courts throughout Southern California, including San Diego, Orange, Los Angeles, Imperial, San Bernardino, and Riverside Counties, as well as in FINRA, NASD, and AAA arbitration hearings, arising out of a financial institution’s retail; brokerage; real estate, commercial and installment lending; fiduciary and trust; international; and escrow services.
+For over 18 years, Mr. Kipnis has received Martindale- Hubbell’s highest peer-reviewed rating for professional excellence (“A-V Preeminent”). and professional achievement (“Distinguished”).
 In the last three years he has also been honored as one of San Diego Magazine’s “Top Lawyers” in both Banking and Probate and Trust Litigation, and selected by “San Diego Super Lawyers” in those fields as well.

 Mr. Kipnis has represented clients to judgment (or award) in over 50 jury trials, bench trials, or arbitrations, and has successfully represented banks, institutional and familial fiduciaries and individuals in numerous appeals.
 He nonetheless encourages early evaluation of claims and resolution through use of less costly methods, such as through aggressive use of dispositive motions or alternative dispute resolution methods.

-Mr. Kipnis has co-authored an attorney practice guide and, over the years, has been a featured speaker at several seminars and trade conferences, including state-wide CEB programs, on topics such as trust and probate administration and litigation practice, HIPAA, fiduciary and FINRA disputes, and claims resolution and avoidance.
+Mr. Kipnis has co-authored an attorney practice guide and, over the years, has been a featured speaker at several seminars and trade conferences, including state-wide CEB programs, on topics such as trust and probate administration and litigation practice, HIPAA, fiduciary and FINRA disputes, and claims resolution and avoidance, most recently: Moderator/co-presenter: “Litigation Tools: Civil Financial Elder Abuse Claims – A Primer” (CLE Webinar; 5/20/22); Co-presenter: “Will King still be king after Haggerty: Is the procedure for trust revocation available for modification?”
+(CLE Webinar: 7/21/22).
 He has also testified as an expert witness in several cases involving issues arising from probate/trust litigation/administration, or banking and fiduciary services.

 From 1984 to 1991, Mr. Kipnis practiced at Luce Forward Hamilton & Scripps in San Diego.
 Thereafter, until 1994, he served as Assistant General Counsel at San Diego Trust & Savings Bank, where he handled that bank’s litigation and claims portfolio, and was lead counsel for its Trusts & Estates Department.
 For over 25 years he practiced in a firm that he founded which specialized in banking, probate and trust litigation.